Truck Driver Leads NJ Senate President After Spending $153 on Campaign

 A loss would also raise questions about the political power of South Jersey Democratic boss George Norcross, who has been aligned with Sweeney for decades.

-Republicans seem likely to take several seats in addition to Sweeney’s in an unexpected election day that also saw Gov. Phil Murphy contesting his seat in a closer-than-expected race that as of Wednesday afternoon remained too close to call.
+Republicans seem likely to take several seats in addition to Sweeney’s in an unexpected election day that also saw Gov. Phil Murphy contesting his seat in a closer-than-expected race, which NBC News projected to go his way late Wednesday.

+NBC10 reached out by phone to Sweeney's office, but he did not immediately return a request for comment.